-We are accepting applications from students going in to Year 10 or Year 12 in September 2016.
-But if you are a slightly older student and think you may still qualify for Year 12, get in touch and we’ll clarify whether you are able to apply.
+We are accepting applications from students going in to Year 10 or Year 12 in September 2020.
+If you are a slightly older student and think you may still qualify for Year 12, get in touch with our admissions team and we’ll clarify whether you are able to apply.

 Will I have to wear a uniform?

 No – there are many ways University Technical Colleges are different to schools.
-Having no uniform is one of those differences.
-Because we want to get you ready for the workplace, we expect students to look smart and professional.
+Having a dress code, rather than a uniform is one of those differences.
+We want to get you ready for the workplace, we expect students to look smart and professional.

 How long is the college day?

-To give you the time to undertake academic and technical studies the school day is longer at a UTC, typically from 8.30 – 5pm.
+To give you the time to undertake academic and technical studies the school day the UTC is typically from 8.30 – 3.30pm.
 We will be open from 8.00am for students who wish to use the production, post production and design labs.
-On Fridays we finish at 4.00pm.
+On Fridays we close at 5.00pm.

 Will there be homework?

 There will be personal study tasks to complete at home, but these should never be set for the next day.
 Most of the work is completed in the college day and of course, you can access your learning online at anytime you like – for revision purposes or to finish a piece of work, for example.

 Will I be able to go on to University?